shubhmjain30/notes/reactjs/reactjs-production-optimization.md

-# Production & Beyond: Optimization, Testing, and Deployment
+# 🎯 Stage 7 — Production & Beyond: Optimization, Testing, and Deployment

 Taking React applications to production requires attention to performance, testing, accessibility, and deployment strategies.
 This section covers the essential techniques and best practices.